 The UE should log the following RSSI values in the RLF-Report:

-For RLF, the latest measured RSSI of the NR-U channel of the last serving cell.
+For RLF, the latest measured RSSI of the NR-U channel of the last serving cell if measRSSI-ReportConfig is configured for the corresponding frequency.

-For HOF, the latest measured RSSI of the NR-U channel of the source cell, and if available, the latest measured RSSI of the NR-U channel of the target cell
+For HOF, the latest measured RSSI of the NR-U channel of the source cell, and the latest measured RSSI of the NR-U channel of the target cell, if measRSSI-ReportConfig is configured for the corresponding frequency.

 2.2.3.3 Issue#11: On the logging of the detected power